Some ideas for discussion

 At its simplest it is a farcical entertainment, which hopefully can be enjoyed by anyone without any prior knowledge of quantum physics, or the thought experiment popularly known as Schrödinger's Cat.
 But it is a thought experiment in its own right.
+Quantum physics made easy!
 It explains some tricky and often misunderstood concepts in physics and Operational Research, such as the Travelling Salesman problem.

-It allows us to explore the implications of multiplying universes.
+It allows us to explore the implications of an alternate parallel universe - indeed a froth of multiplying universes.